mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 * LaTeX: to create the documents
 * git: to version control the documents
-* vim: to edit the text
+* vim: to edit the text - link
-* Makefile: to put things together
+* Makefile: to put things together - link
 * pdflatex: to output as a pdf file.

 If you don't know any of these tools, this is your chance!
 YEY...
+The tools that have their owns it's just click on it to access.
+The rest you can check here...
 So let's get started!

 ##LaTeX
 As computer scientists or engineers, we are supposed to write papers and other kind of documents that require features not easily found in conventional word processors.
 With that being said, the first tool that we want to present is LaTeX -- a great tool that produces beautiful type and is written in a language that is fairly intuitive.